papitz/TUI-Kanban/README.md

 ### Changing Your Theme

-The theme can be changed from the UI by pressing `ctrl+p`.
+The theme can be changed from the UI by pressing `ctrl+t`.

 Edit your configuration file at `~/.config/tui-kanban/config.json` (Linux/macOS) or `%APPDATA%\tui-kanban\config.json` (Windows):